kuanb/peartree/README.rst

 Examples
 --------

-I've yet to produce a full how-to guide for this library, but will begin to populate this section with any blog posts or notebooks that I or others produce, that include workflows using Peartree.
+I've yet to produce a full how-to guide for this library, but will begin to populate this section with any blog posts or notebooks that I or others produce, that include workflows using peartree.

 `Calculating betweeness centrality with Brooklyn bus network <http://kuanbutts.com/2017/12/13/betweenness-centrality-peartree/>`_